thesoftwarejedi/aoc-2024/README.md

 Notes:
 - Day 3: Oops, got on the leaderboard.
 Will check it next time - I wasn't thinking it was that fast.
 - Day 6: I'm having to start actually reading and helping it similar to a junior dev.
+- Day 9: Actually did almost perfect on this one.
+I just had to tell it the results of the test from part 1 and it correct3ed.
+Part 2 was perfect.

 <!--- advent_readme_stars table --->
 ## 2024 Results